Trading Card Spotlight - Ellis Rowland

 If I could have just one arcade it would be I, Robot.
 I always felt that game had a lot more for me to discover, but I never had enough opportunities to play it.

 Which console company is your favorite and why?
 Nintendo, Sony, Sega, or Microsoft?

-Favorite console company is Nintendo.
-Very family-oriented line up so it was something I could share with my kids.
+My favorite console company is Nintendo.
+A very family-oriented line up so it was something I could share with my kids.

 What is your favorite single player game and favorite multiplayer game?

 Right now, my favorite single player game is probably ZombieU (I know, a lot of people think that game is horrible, but I really enjoy it.)
 Multi player right now is Fortnite but playing just about any Mario game with family/friends will likely go back to the number one spot for me after (if) the Fortnite hype ends.